 - Working in Crises and Conflict

-USAID's Global Climate Change and Development Strategy is a five-year strategy that sets out principles, priorities, and objectives for our climate work through 2016.
-USAID views climate change as a challenge for human development.
-Our strategy focuses on:
+USAID’s Global Climate Change and Development Strategy sets out principles, priorities and objectives for USAID's climate work.

 USAID plays a key role in global climate action.
 Reaching about 50 countries with climate and clean energy knowledge, data and tools, USAID helps ensure all countries have the support they need to act on climate.

 - Low Emission Development support reaches 26 countries, from Colombia to Philippines, all taking concrete steps to pursue low-carbon growth.

 - Adaptation support reaches more than 30 countries, from Bangladesh to Zambia.

 - Clean Energy support reaches more than a dozen countries, from India to South Africa.

 - Sustainable Landscapes support reaches more than a dozen countries from Colombia to Indonesia.